ahbk/my-nixos/readme.md

-Set of users to be configured with home-manager
+Set of users to be configured with home-manager\.